danielkinguk/adaptive-perceptive-routing/ietf-121-agenda.md

  a.
 Do we agree on the problem space?

  b.
 Is there IETF work to be done?

  c.
+Why/how is this different from [RFC 3286](https://datatracker.ietf.org/doc/rfc2386/)?

+ c.
 What might be the deliverables?